BostonGlobe/globe-graphic-template/README.basic.md

 - `make build` should create a `build/` directory with all js and css files, assets, and html.
 Note that these are not minified or checked for browser compatibility

-- `make upload` will upload the built files to the directory you specified in `upload.sh`.
+- `sh upload.sh` will upload the built files to the directory you specified in `upload.sh`.

 # Putting the graphic into a story
 In order to use the graphic as an iframe, we need to make it public.